Radical criminology

 Radical criminology states that society "functions" in terms of the general interests of the ruling class rather than "society as a whole" and that while the potential for conflict is always present, it is continually neutralised by the power of a ruling class.
 Radical criminology is related to critical and conflict criminology in its focus on class struggle and its basis in Marxism.
 Radical criminologists consider crime to be a tool used by the ruling class.
 Laws are put into place by the elite and are then used to serve their interests at the peril of the lower classes.
 These laws regulate opposition to the elite and keep them in power.

 Given its nature, radical criminology is not well funded by governments and is generally not supported by government policies.
+Some argue that the radical criminological perspective has waned in influence, particularly with an aging population.
+Concerns about its credibility and utility persist, and there is ongoing debate about whether radical criminology still exists.

 Origins

 Radical criminology is based on a variant of Marxism called Instrumental Marxism.
 It rose in popularity in the US in the 1960s amid the Civil Rights and Anti-War movements.
 The protests of students and minorities caused sociologists and criminologists to look to situational explanations of social and political unrest in America.
 Radical criminology's popularisation coincided with the rise of conflict and critical perspectives.
 All three share a common basis in Marxist ideals.
 In 1990 the Division of Critical Criminology was recognised by the American Society of Criminology, which solidified radical criminology as a legit theory.
+The band Rage Against the Machine as an example of the radical perspective.